sergiosouzalima/stimulus-starter/README.md

 This is a project basead on a preconfigured blank slate for exploring [Stimulus](https://github.com/stimulusjs/stimulus).
 Jump to [The Stimulus Handbook](https://github.com/stimulusjs/stimulus/blob/master/handbook/README.md) for a quick introduction.

+You can see here an online version of this app [stimulus-starter](https://stimulus-starter.herokuapp.com)

 ---

 To clone and set up this `stimulus-starter project`: